Chart Color Schemes

 Lota shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable with university qualification rates at 32.3% of residents aged 15+, surpassing the SA4 region average of 23.7% and Queensland's state average of 25.7%.
-Bachelor degrees are most prevalent at 21.7%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 36.7% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.4% and certificates for 24.3%.
+The area's educational profile is notably strong regionally, with university qualification rates at 32.3% among residents aged 15+, surpassing both the SA4 region average of 23.7% and Queensland's state average of 25.7%.
+The majority of these qualifications are bachelor degrees (21.7%), followed by postgraduate qualifications (6.7%) and graduate diplomas (3.9%).
+Vocational credentials are also prevalent, with 36.7% of residents aged 15+ holding such skills, including advanced diplomas (12.4%) and certificates (24.3%).

 Frequently Asked Questions - Education